openblaze/OpenBlaze.js/README.md

 ## Overview

-Stateller.js is a library that allows you to interact with [Stateller](https://github.com/angrymouse/stateller) an appchain framework
+Stateller.js is a is a high level library that allows you to interact with [Stateller](https://github.com/angrymouse/stateller) an appchain framework.<br>

 ## Installing